kyma-project/website/content/blog-posts/2021-11-04-release-notes-2.0/index.md

 ### ORY Oathkeeper without Dex

 With Kyma 2.0, Dex will be deprecated.
 Therefore, ORY Oathkeeper will no longer use Dex to verify JWT tokens.
 Existing API Rules that have a JWT access strategy defined need to be enriched with an individual **jwks_url** pointing to a custom OpenID Connect-compliant identity provider.

-## Api Exposure

-### Exposing workloads on custom domains

-Kyma 2.0 allows users to expose Istio workloads using custom, user-managed domains.
-In previous Kyma versions the only supported scenario was to use the main Kyma domain for API exposure.
-Now, provided you own a domain, you can expose any Kyma-hosted workload using this domain.
-In addition, a TLS Certificate may be automatically generated for you.
-You can have multiple workloads using multiple custom domains.
-See [Use a custom domain to expose a service](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-api-exposure/apix-01-own-domain/) tutorial for details.

 ## Serverless